getartistry/artistry/wp-content/plugins/woocommerce-gateway-stripe/readme.txt

 If you get stuck, you can ask for help in the Plugin Forum.

-= When will the older credit card form ( pre version 4.0.0 ) be deprecated? =

-We will completely remove the older form by version 5.0.

 == Screenshots ==

 1. The settings panel used to configure the gateway.